Insourcing vs Outsourcing cost analysis: What is more cost-effective?

 By doing an insourcing vs outsourcing cost analysis, companies will be able to know which tasks would suit the in-house team better, and vice versa.
 This eventually helps companies allocate their resources effectively to increase productivity and flexibility

-Combining the hybrid approach allows businesses to adapt quickly to changing market conditions while keeping key functions in alignment with the business strategic ones.
+The hybrid approach allows businesses to adapt quickly to changing market conditions while keeping strategic functions aligned with business goals.
 Having the best of both worlds with this approach will also get companies a harmonious balance between control, efficiency, and innovation.